-The “field of view”, which is sometimes called “angle of view” is simply what your lens together with the camera can see and capture from left to right, to top to bottom.
+The “field of view” (which is sometimes wrongfully called “angle of view”, as explained below) is simply what your lens together with the camera can see and capture from left to right, to top to bottom.
 If you are shooting with a DSLR camera, the field of view is typically what you see inside the viewfinder.
 Some DSLR cameras, have less than 100% viewfinder coverage, which means that what you see inside the viewfinder is actually less in size than what the final image will be.
 For example, if you shoot with the Nikon D90 DSLR that has 96% viewfinder coverage, what you see inside the viewfinder is going to be about 4% less than what the camera actually captures.
 Hence, the actual field of view is always what the camera captures, not necessarily what you see inside the viewfinder.

 The top-left 70mm image looks almost “wide”, while the 400mm image shows a much greater magnification with a much narrower field of view.

-Lens manufacturers often publish the term “angle of view” or “maximum angle of view” in lens specifications, because they define the field of view in degrees.
+Lens manufacturers often publish the term “angle of view” or “maximum angle of view” in lens specifications, because they define what the lens is capable of seeing in degrees.
 For example, the Nikon 24mm f/1.4G lens has a maximum angle of view of 84°, while Nikon 300mm f/2.8G telephoto lens has a maximum angle of view of only 8°10′ when used on film or full-frame cameras.
 Take a look at the following illustration: